KevinDyerAU/fastunstructapi/README.md

    - Go to the Environment Variables section
    - Add a new environment variable:
      - Key: `PYTHON_VERSION`
-     - Value: `3.11`
+     - Value: `3.11.9`

 Note: The application requires Python 3.11 for compatibility with unstructured-ingest v2.
-This must be set as an environment variable named `PYTHON_VERSION` with the value `3.11` for proper deployment.
+This must be set as an environment variable named `PYTHON_VERSION` with a full version string (major.minor.patch) such as `3.11.9`.
+The patch version must be specified for proper deployment.

 ### Server Configuration